wp-plugins/what-the-file/readme.txt

 You have to be an Administrator to see the "What The File" option.

 == Screenshots ==

-1. This is the first screen   shot.
+1. What The File shows you what template file is used.

 == Changelog ==

+= 1.0.1 =
+* Changed the way the plugin initializes.
+* Moved CSS from file to inline CSS.

 == Upgrade notice ==